Bayesian Neural Network Surrogates for Bayesian Optimization of Carbon Capture and Storage Operations: Methods

 \subsection{Bayesian Neural Networks}

-While GPs are powerful, their performance can be limited by the choice of stationary kernels in complex, high-dimensional, or multi-objective scenarios common in CCS optimization.
+While GPs are powerful, in practice BO often uses standard stationary kernels (e.g., Matérn or RBF/SE), which may be restrictive for highly non-stationary responses or high-dimensional inputs.
 BNNs offer a flexible alternative by placing prior distributions over the weights and biases of a neural network architecture \cite{goan2020bayesian, titterington2004bayesian, lampinen2001bayesian, jospin2022hands, li2023study}.
 Instead of learning point estimates for parameters as in standard ANNs, BNNs aim to infer a posterior distribution over these parameters given the observed data.
-This allows BNNs to inherently quantify predictive uncertainty: predictions from a BNN are obtained by marginalizing over this posterior distribution, effectively averaging over an ensemble of ANNs \cite{zhou2012ensemble, mackay1992practical}.
+This allows BNNs to inherently quantify predictive uncertainty and o: predictions from a BNN are obtained by marginalizing over this posterior distribution, effectively averaging over an ensemble of ANNs \cite{zhou2012ensemble, mackay1992practical}.
 However, the true posterior is generally intractable to compute directly due to the high-dimensional, non-convex nature of the parameter space and the difficulty in evaluating the evidence term \cite{izmailov2021bayesian}.
 Consequently, approximate inference techniques are required.
 The main approaches include Variational Inference (VI) and Markov Chain Monte Carlo (MCMC) sampling methods. \\\\